codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 APP_STORE_CONNECT_ISSUER_ID | Put your App Store Connect Issuer Id here  | appstore_credentials
 APP_STORE_CONNECT_PRIVATE_KEY | Put your App Store Connect Private Key here | appstore_credentials
 CERTIFICATE_PRIVATE_KEY | Put your Certificate Private Key here | certificate_credentials

 You can use the private key of an iOS Distribution certificate that has already been created in your Apple Developer Program account.

 Alternatively, you can create a new private key on your Mac and the Codemagic CLI will create a new iOS Distribution certificate in your Apple Developer Program account for you.

 **Creating a new private key**

-To create a new 2048 bit RSA key, run the command below in your terminal.
+ You can create a new 2048 bit RSA key by running the command below in your terminal:

 ```bash
 ssh-keygen -t rsa -b 2048 -m PEM -f ~/Desktop/codemagic_private_key -q -N ""
 ```

-1. Running the command line will create private and public keys.
+1. Running the command will create private and public keys.
 2. Open the **codemagic_private_key**.
 3. Copy the _entire contents_ of the file including the `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----` tags.
 4. Paste this into the value field of the `CERTIFICATE_PRIVATE_KEY` environment variable on Codemagic.